firebase/firebase-ios-sdk/README.md

 To run the Storage Integration tests, follow the instructions in [FIRStorageIntegrationTests.m](Example/Storage/Tests/Integration/FIRStorageIntegrationTests.m).

-### Firebase Messaging

-To use Messaging, include `pod 'FirebaseInstanceID'` in your Podfile, in addition to `pod 'FirebaseCommunity/Messaging'`.

 #### Push Notifications

 Push notifications can only be delivered to specially provisioned App IDs in the developer portal.